Geometry of the SL(3,C)-character variety of torus knots: Character varieties for

 \begin{proof} We have to add the contributions from Propositions \ref{prop:8.1} and \ref{prop:8.2}.
 Here $[X_{TR}]=\LL^2$, $[\cX_{3,\kappa}^*]=(\LL-1)^2-(\LL-2)=\LL^2-3\LL+3$ for $\kappa\in G$, $[X_{PR}^{1,i}]= (\LL-2)(\LL-1)=\LL^2-3\LL+2$ and $[X_{PR}^{2,i}]= (\LL-1)^2=\LL^2-2\LL+1$.
 It only remains to compute the class $[\cM/(T\x_D T)]$.

 Consider the space $\cM$.
 We stratify it as follows: \begin{itemize} \item If $a_{11}, a_{21},a_{31}$ are non-zero.
 Then the first vector accounts for $(\LL-1)^3$.
 The second and third vectors should be independent, accounting for $(\LL^3-\LL)(\LL^3-\LL^2)$.
-However, they cannot lie in any coordinate plane, so accounting for $3(\LL^2-1)(\LL^2-\LL)$.
+We have to remove the case where one of the vectors is a coordinate vector.
+This accounts for $6(\LL-1)(\LL^3-\LL^2)- 6(\LL-1)^2$, the substracting term due to the overcount produced when the two vectors are simultaneously coordinate vectors.
+We also need to remove when both vectors lie in a coordinate plane (and they are not coordinate vectors, which has been already taken into account).
+This produces $3(\LL-1)(\LL-1)(\LL-1)(\LL-2)$.
 This gives a total of

 \item Suppose one of $a_{11},a_{21},a_{31}$ is zero (say $a_{31}=0$, we have to multiply by three at the end).
 Then the first vector accounts for $(\LL-1)^2$.
 We have a matrix

 It must be that $a_{32}, a_{33}$ are non-zero, so accounting for $(\LL-1)^2$.
 The condition for $\det(M)=0$ is linear on $b,c,d,e$, and all the coefficients of the linear equation are non-zero.
 So the choices for them yield a $\LL^4-\LL^3$.
 We have to substract for accounting the cases where any column or row of $ $ is zero, that is $4(\LL^2-\LL)-4(\LL-1)$.
 So the total is